This That and the Passport

 We are a family of 5 so we always need two hotel rooms.
 When the kids were younger, we would always travel as “girls vs. boys”.
 That meant hubby and child #3 in one room and us girls in another.
 We did it this way because adjoining rooms are never guaranteed and so suitcases would be packed accordingly.

-Then I discovered Home Away (this is an affiliate link).
+Then I discovered Home Away.
 There are many sites like this one, but we have had so many great experiences with it that we have been married to it for the past 6 years!
 (I like it so much that i feel comfortable talking about it on my blog, and if you click on the link i get a small commission on your booking!)

 When planning trips we have a couple rules of thumb in terms of accommodations: